DeepSynthesis/ReactionSeek/README.md

 ```

 The output file "xxx_timetable.csv" is the standardized csv file.

+## SynChat
+SynChat is an interactive tool powered by LLM agents.
+SynChat allows researchers to query the historical reaction data and associated metadata using natural language, providing a more intuitive and efficient means of accessing specific data compared to traditional search methodology.

 ## Contributing
 We welcome contributions from the community.
 Please fork the repository and submit pull requests.